evykassirer/notes/cs240/class_notes.md

 			add wK to the dictionary // note wK is added before we go to parse K w←K

+What if size of dicitonary is reached?
+(2^12) ****why do they say 2^12?

+Different options:

+1. nothing is added and encode the text with the dictionary we have at this point
+2. throw away the dictionary (keeping the fixed part)
+3. keep track of frequencies of strings in the dictionary and delete the least frequent ones

 Decoding works pretty much exactly the same
 - because of the code where I added the comment ^ the decoder will be one step behind the encoder
 - problem occurs if we want to use a code that we’re about to build (there are examples on slides)